-The Red River Valley Veterans Memorial Ring of Honor names have all been researched for accuracy.
+The Red River Valley Veterans Memorial Museum Ring of Honor names have all been researched for accuracy.
 The Ring of Honor soldiers gave their life as a direct result of war while protecting the freedom that we enjoy today.
 All these soldiers were from Red River, Delta, Fannin & Lamar in Texas or Choctaw in Oklahoma.
 These researchers spend many hours verifying these names.
 Below is the list of research volunteers.

 Gene Simmons & Sylvia Tongson are Red River Valley Veterans Memorial Ring of Honor Committee Members.